 Throughout the year, AOBA hosts signature events that offer opportunities for members to connect with peers, recognize excellence through industry awards, and give back to our community.
 To support our programs and gain visibility for your firm, consider becoming a sponsor or advertiser.

 Note: To access all advocacy pages on this site, and to take advantage of member rates for AOBA events, members need to register for a member account.
 If you work for a member company, you are a member.
 Download these easy instructions and register today.
 Don't forget to provide us with your shipping address so you can receive the bi-monthly INSIDE print newsletter!

 AOBA members are owners or managers of commercial and multi-family residential properties, as well as companies that provide products and services to the real estate industry.
 Currently, the combined portfolio of AOBA's membership is approximately 185 million square feet of commercial office space and more than 350,000 residential units in the District of Columbia, Maryland, and Virginia.

 AOBA is federated with the Building Owners and Managers Association International (BOMA) and the National Apartment Association (NAA).
 Through these affiliations, AOBA members are represented on Capitol Hill and before federal agencies, have access to extensive research and information, and have the opportunity to network with peers from across the country at the BOMA and NAA National Conferences -- held each June.

 Education and Professional Certification

-ALSO, the newly established AOBA Educational Foundation is sponsoring paid internships in office building operations.
-As a separate nonprofit organization, the Foundation received its 501(c)(3) status and is raising funds for programs.
+The AOBA Educational Foundation is working to address the engineering and maintenance talent crisis facing AOBA members by creating new pipelines into the profession.
+As a separate nonprofit organization, the Foundation received its 501(c)(3) status and is raising funds for its programs.
 Questions?
-Contact Wes Huffman, email@example.com.
+Contact AOBA Educational Foundation Executive Director Wes Huffman, email@example.com.

 Working Together to Reduce Energy Costs